Content created: 050721

 Scholars are still sorting out the complex interaction between the way a group makes its living and the way in which it organizes society, shares understandings, or rears children.
 However it is already clear that there are some important differences between agricultural groups, pastoral groups, and foraging groups.
 In spite of the fact that some foraging groups have lived in ways that resemble the ways some farming groups have lived, for the most part the two ways of life are radically different.
 The “Neolithic revolution” therefore, despite the existence of part-foraging, part-gardening adaptations, like the Natufians or the Mandan, still represents a cultural, social, and psychological change in the human condition, and not merely a material one.
 We move now to an exploration of some of the implications

 Population Density.
 Agriculture normally supports a far greater population per area of land than does hunting and gathering.
 Foragers depend on the chance occurrence of edible plants among many inedible ones and on whatever wildlife feeds on the particular plants (or on other animals) that happen to occur in the area.
 Most of their environment, despite the variety it provides, is unhelpful to them in satisfying their food needs.
 Agriculturalists, on the other hand, can fill an area of land with almost nothing but food-producing plants.
-And greater availability of food means higher density of population.
+And greater availability of food makes possible higher density of population.
 (Usually this entails a decrease in the variety of the diet, and therefore poorer nutrition, but more total calories, more dependably available.)

 Foraging groups tend to be small, typically bands of one or a few families, sometimes congregating together briefly in larger groups.
-Agricultural societies are always much larger.
+Agricultural societies are nearly always much larger.
 Even if the immediate living unit is an isolated farming family, it is typically in very frequent contact with other farming families in its vicinity.
 And it is both possible and common for farming families to live together in hamlets and villages.
 Farming also provides the food base for cities, ancient and modern.

 Access rights.
 A tremendous number of additional contrasts follow from this difference in population density.
 For example, in an agricultural community there must be clear understandings about who is entitled to which land, which water, and which harvests, about who is supposed to work on which crops.
 And there must be people empowered to do something about it if the understandings are violated.
 An agricultural community typically needs a more elaborate organization of political power than does a foraging band.